That's What Good Football Looks Like

 Virginia Tech hasn't played good football in quite sometime.
 Even when the Hokies have won this season, it hasn't been pretty.

-In case Hokies fans had forgotten what good football looked like, they saw some of it from Miami on Saturday inside Lane Stadium.
+In case Hokies fans forgot what good football looked like, they caught a glimpse of it from Miami on Saturday inside Lane Stadium.

 You may not like the culture of Miami football — let's be honest, few people do — but you cannot argue with the results.
-The Hurricanes have won a lot of games and find themselves on the fringes of a College Football Playoff berth.
+The Hurricanes have won a lot of games and find themselves on the fringes of a College Football Playoff berth for the second straight season.

-Miami wins because they have good players.
+Miami wins because it has good players.
 It starts at quarterback, where Carson Beck has successfully orchestrated a Hurricane offense that ripped the Hokies for 418 yards and 34 points on Saturday.

-Beck was tremendous, completing 13-of-17 passes for 190 yards and two touchdowns — in the first half.
-He finished the day completing 84 percent of his throws for 320 yards and four touchdowns.
+Beck was tremendous, completing 13 of his 17 passes for 190 yards and two touchdowns — in the first half.
+He finished the day completing 84% of his throws for 320 yards and four touchdowns.

 Even better was Beck's star receiver, Malachi Toney.
-The true freshman built upon his standout season with a 12-catch, 146-yard performance that included a touchdown.
+The true freshman built upon his standout season with a 12-catch, 146-yard performance that included a touchdown reception

 The Hurricanes are not perfect, but they're a talented bunch that wins a lot of games.
 The chasm between the Hurricanes and the Hokies is not insigificant.

 This is why Virginia Tech hired James Franklin.
-The Hokies' roster is extremely deficient and the coaching staff can't get anything more out of the players on the field.
+The Hokies' roster is deeply flawed and the coaching staff can't squeeze any more out of it.
 The Hokies are who they are at this point, and that needs to change.

 It starts with recruiting, an area Franklin has repeatedly excelled in throughout his career.
-It won't happen overnight, but fans can expect to see better players coming to Blacksburg right out of high school soon.
+It won't happen overnight, but fans can expect to see better high school players coming to Blacksburg soon.

 Franklin will also attack the transfer portal in a major way this winter, spending gobs of money on players that can help close the gap that exists between Virginia Tech and the programs it wants to compete with.

-James Franklin has lots of work to do.
-Virginia Tech's loss to Miami on Saturday served as a reminder that the program needs more talent on the field.
+James Franklin has a lot of work to do.
+Virginia Tech's loss to Miami on Saturday served as a reminder that the program needs better players on the field.

-Luckily for Hokies across the country, Franklin is as well-suited as anyone to bring that talent to Virginia Tech.
+Luckily for Hokies across the country, Franklin is as well-suited as anyone to bring those players to Virginia Tech.